Posted On: 1st August 2012

 Asking for a digital picture in Bytes, Kilobytes or even Megabytes is like asking for a printed picture in grams in the old days of print photography.
 What’s important when thinking about image size for digital pictures is not the file size, but the pixel size combined with the 'dots per inch' or 'DPI'.

-Being a helpful sort of chap I recently offered to supply some images to a third party.
-The pictures were taken with a very good camera (16 Megapixel Nikon DSLR) and cropped to show the subject off at it’s best.
+Being a helpful sort of chap, I recently offered to supply some images to a third party.
+The pictures were taken with a very good camera (16 Megapixel Nikon DSLR) and cropped to show the subject off at its best.
 I submitted them on CD as instructed and the print brochure they produced using them looked great.
 Result!
-But a short time later I received a call from their web team to say the pictures “weren’t the right size”.
-In their defence they were not Photoshop folk but simply following the instructions of the system they were using.
-Keen to help resolve the issue, I asked what the “right size” was acording to their system?
+A short time later I received a call from their web team to say the pictures, “weren’t the right size”.
+In their defence they were not Photoshop folk, but simply following the instructions of the system they were using.
+Keen to help resolve the issue, I asked what the “right size” was according to their system?
 “600 Kilobytes” was the reply.
+Oh dear…

-It we examine the terminology it’s easy to see why that statement is completely irrelevant.
+If we examine the terminology, it’s easy to see why that statement is completely irrelevant.

 A Byte is a digital “word” consisting of 8 bits of digital data information.
 What’s a “bit”?
 Simple!
 It’s a one or a zero, a voltage or not.
 It’s the language computers use to communicate and how all computer files and programs are formatted.